PaavaliPoika/noWayOut/README.md

 # noWayOut
-This is a test webpage NoWayOut
+This is a test webpage NoWayOut.
-Code only.
+HTML/CSS Code only.
+No image.
 The result can be viewed at https://nowayout.paavalipoika.com/